Swati4star/Images-to-PDF/README.md

 "80">](https://play.google.com/store/apps/details?id=swati4star.createpdf)

 Have JPG when you need a PDF?
 Convert JPG to PDF in a few seconds! :smiley:
-Here is an easy to use Android app to convert images to PDF file!
+Here is an easy-to-use Android app to convert images to PDF file!

 <img src="./screenshots/image_to_pdf.gif"  width="300px">